kubestellar/kubestellar/docs/content/direct/pr-signoff.md

 adding the signoff to each using `git commit -s --amend` on each of them.
 Following is an outline of how to do it for a branch that adds **exactly one** commit.
-If your branch adds more than one commit then you can extrapolate using `git cherry-pick` to build up a revised series of commits one-by-one.
+If your branch adds more than one commit then you can extrapolate using `git cherry-pick -s -S` to build up a revised series of commits one-by-one.

 The following instructions provide a basic walk-through if you have already created your own fork of the repository but yet not made a clone on your workstation.
 If you have set up your SSH and GPG keys and include `-S` on the `git commit` command line or have configured automatic signing then this will also get the commits signed.